 Not to mention that the peculiarity of the End of Tenancy Cleaning London Service requires that special care be taken when cleaning heavily soiled areas, including those that are not visible at first glance (for example, cleaning cabinets inside, removing stains on the floor under furniture, and so on).
 In addition, an End Tenancy Cleaning is characterised by the following specifics:

-- It is a cleaning procedure for an apartment or house that has been rented out.
+- It is a cleaning procedure for an apartment or house rented out.
 Next, you will find out who is responsible for the cleaning – the landlord or the tenant.

 - An EOT is a procedure that depends on the rental agreement.
 It is often the answer to the question of who is responsible for the cleaning itself.
 But not always.

-According to this clause, the tenant is obliged upon permanent leaving the property to return it to its original state.
-As you can see, the purpose of the clause is to let the tenant deal with the necessary responsibility for maintaining the integrity and the excellent condition of the home and to take some responsibility for the future tenants.
+According to this clause, upon permanently leaving the property, the tenant is obliged to return it to its original state.
+As you can see, the purpose of the clause is to let the tenant deal with the necessary responsibility for maintaining the integrity and the excellent condition of the home and to take some responsibility for future tenants.
 After all, no one would want to rent an apartment that looks like a bomb has been dropped just because previous tenants didn’t clean up after themselves.

 According to one study, the most common problems between tenants and landlords are related to this tenancy deposit.
 This may lead us to assert that, even while the two parties were making the lease to understand each other perfectly, a dispute is inevitable in an untimely and poorly executed End of Tenancy Cleaning.

-How to fulfil your obligation as a tenant, get your deposit back.
-Well, you just have to clean the apartment.
+How to fulfil your obligation as a tenant: get your deposit back.
+Well, you have to clean the apartment.
 But this task is not as simple as it sounds.
-To recover your deposit, you need to prepare for a top-to-bottom, comprehensive End of Tenancy Cleaning.
+To recover your deposit, you must prepare for a top-to-bottom, comprehensive End of Tenancy Cleaning.
 And here comes the new question – are you prepared to handle this task?
 Do you have the necessary skills, products, and equipment?

-And more importantly, do you have time to do an End of Tenancy Cleaning yourself with the removal process that we all know is neither easy nor quick, nor cheap.
-It is best to show satisfactory End Tenancy Cleaning results when checking with your landlord.
+More importantly, do you have time to do an End of end-of-tenancy cleaning yourself with the removal process that we all know is neither easy, quick, or cheap?
+When checking with your landlord, showing satisfactory End Tenancy Cleaning results is best.
 And when it comes to verification… The tenant cannot avoid this obligation.

 It is after this check that you will get your deposit back.
-You may have been wiping the floor for hours, and the next day you may have rubbed the bathroom until you faint.
+You may have been wiping the floor for hours; the next day, you may have rubbed the bathroom until you faint.
 You may have even washed all the stains on the carpet in the living room and the windows, but the landlord can always find other gaps during the inspection.
 This can cost you the deposit.

-Keep in mind that if you rented a home through an agency, the check-up could get rough and thorough.
+Remember that if you rent a home through an agency, the check-up could get rough and thorough.
 In this case, professionals – tenancy or rental agents – will evaluate your End of Tenancy Cleaning results.
 Usually, they are more demanding than landlords.